Skip to content

 • Administrative support: including e-file classification; ‘case-information crawling’; automatic triage of simple vs. complex cases; automated generation of judicial records; AI-assisted property investigation/seizure; automatic e-filing.

-• Judicial management: including ‘applications forwarding the deviation of adjudicative criteria’; inspection of judicial irregularities; corruption prevention.
+• Judicial management: including ‘applications forewarning the deviation of adjudicative criteria’; inspection of judicial irregularities; corruption prevention.

 • Dispute resolution and social governance: ‘applications for judicial resolution recommendations’; litigation predictions and early warning of social governance risk.